evotor/Evo-UI-Kit/README.md

 Run `ng build evo-ui-kit` to build the ui kit.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Add dependencies

+1. Install package as devDependency at root project folder
+1. Add package to projects/evo-ui-kit/package.json to peerDependencies
+1. Add package to projects/evo-ui-kit/package.json to dependencies
+1. Add package to projects/evo-ui-kit/ng-package.json to whitelistedNonPeerDependencies
+1. Add package to projects/evo-ui-kit/ng-package.prod.json to whitelistedNonPeerDependencies

 ### Publish changes

 ```